-The two friends had spent two days in Croatia prior to their game in attempt to track the movement and patterns of the Croatian border authorities before leaving as a group of four.
+The two friends reported that had spent two days in Croatia prior to their game in an attempt to track the movement and patterns of the Croatian border authorities before leaving as a group of four.
 During this time, one of the two described:

 “[We] learned everything about them, when they go and watch and when they change people.”